GarmanGroup/RADDOSE-3D/README.md

 Brought to you by the Garman Lab at the University of Oxford. http://www.bioch.ox.ac.uk/garmangroup

-If you have any questions on how to run RADDOSE-3D or would like advice on what inputs to use please email jld62@cam.ac.uk or create an issue.
+If you have any questions on how to run RADDOSE-3D or would like advice on what inputs to use please email jld62@cam.ac.uk.

 Usage
 ------